Guide to Historical Development of Tibetan Buddhism

 Religious Sites In Lhasa

 Lhasa is the second most populous city in Tibet and one of the highest cities in the entire world.
 This is, by far, the destination with the most Buddhist monasteries and temples, each of which enthrals the visitors with its beauty, purity, and perfection.
-Among the many Buddhist monasteries in Lhasa, one should not fail to visit Grashi, Tsurphu, Nechung, and Shugsheb Nunnery monastery.
+Among the many Buddhist monasteries, one should not fail to visit Grashi, Tsurphu, Nechung, and Shugsheb Nunnery monastery in Lhasa.

 Grashi Monastery – Worships God Fortune